workerholic/workerholic.github.io/_includes/story.md

 With this limitation it does not seem to make a difference to add threads.
 We will just be executing jobs concurrently but it will take the same amount of time.
 The OS scheduler will allocate the computational resources from a single CPU core between the Threads sequentially, by invoking Conext Switching, but not in parallel.

 Our jobs are **IO bound** because they require a trip over the wire: sending a request to the Email Service Provider API and receiving a response once the email has been sent.
 This trip over the wire takes 50 ms on average. **Having an IO bound job executing inside a thread means that this thread will be put in a sleeping state** for 50ms.
-During this time the OS scheduler can schedule the 4 other threads to a CPU core which will also be put in a sleeping state for 50 ms during the trip over the wire.
+During this time the OS scheduler can schedule any of the 4 other threads to a CPU core which will also be put in a sleeping state for 50 ms during the trip over the wire.
 This way we will have 5 workers sleeping at the same time and all waiting on IO to keep executing.
 Once a worker receives a response it will keep executing once the OS scheduler schedules it again on a CPU core.

-The point here is that we cannot have threads running in parallel, but if the job being executed inside a thread has to wait on IO for 99.99% of the total execution job time then **multiple threads can spend almost all of this time waiting simultaneously, in parallel**, instead of having a single thread having to wait on all jobs sequentially.
+The point here is that we cannot have threads running in parallel, but if the job being executed inside a thread has to wait on IO for 99.99% of the total execution job time then **multiple threads can spend almost all of this time waiting simultaneously, in parallel**, instead of having a single thread waiting on all jobs sequentially.

 After implementing Concurrency by using multiple workers in Workerholic we decided to benchmark, using MRI, the effect of having multiple workers working on different types of jobs: